langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 graph.add_edge("summarize", END)
 ```

-* **Dynamic control flow (conditional edges)**: LangGraph also allows you to define [conditional edges](./low_level.md#conditional-edges), where the control flow is dependent on satisfying a given condition.
-In such cases, you can use an LLM to decide which subordinate agent to call next.
+### Agents as tools

-* **Implicit control flow (tool calling)**: if the orchestrator agent treats subordinate agents as tools, the tool-calling LLM powering the orchestrator will make decisions about the order in which the tools (agents) are being called.
+When agents are defined as tools, the supervisor agent (e.g. [ReAct](./agentic_concepts.md#react-implementation) agent) would use a tool-calling LLM to decide which of the agent tools to call, as well as the arguments to pass to those agents.

 ```python
 from typing import Annotated